Academic Master

 Thesis

-In the early 19th Century, a woman who owned property, made high wages, had sex outside of marriage, danced, drank, or walked alone in public, wore makeup and perfume, took baths and was not ashamed was probably a whore.
-Despite the fact, prostitutes had all the freedoms that were denied to pioneer women.
-Prostitutes made their own money, some owned tracks of land, some famous, others rose to the top and became Madam’s of their own Brothels.
-But, for some, prostitution was a miserable way of life filled with violence, illnesses, disease and death.
+In the early 19th Century, a woman who owned property made high wages had sex outside of marriage, danced, drank, or walked alone in public, wore makeup and perfume, took baths, and was not ashamed was probably a whore.
+Despite the fact, that prostitutes had all the freedoms that were denied to pioneer women.
+Prostitutes made their own money; some owned tracks of land, some were famous, and others rose to the top and became madmen of their Brothels.
+But, for some, prostitution was a miserable way of life filled with violence, illnesses, disease, and death.

 Describe the historical event that you selected.
 Why is this event significant?

-I believe that the era of the red-light district and prostitution in the settlement of the mining towns contributed to the success of those towns by bringing in business and therefore increasing the economic growth of those boom towns.
+I believe that the era of the red-light district and prostitution in the settlement of the mining towns contributed to their success by bringing in business and, therefore, increasing the economic growth of those boom towns.

 Audience and Message

-The audience I am writing to people who are not familiar with the lives of prostitution in the early nineteenth century.
-I want to bring to light the hardships and dangers as well as their successes.
-I want to define these women’s role in the creation of the economy in mining towns and holding their own against a man’s world by using first-hand accounts, secondary sources, archeological and anthropological evidence to support my paper.
+The audience I am writing to is people who are not familiar with the lives of prostitutes in the early nineteenth century.
+I want to bring to light the hardships and dangers and their successes.
+I want to define these women’s role in creating the economy in mining towns and holding their own against a man’s world by using first-hand accounts, secondary sources, and archeological and anthropological evidence to support my paper.

-The message I am conveying to my audience is strictly factual interwoven with storytelling.
-I am going to try to preserve their life as it was and how it was viewed upon during that time period.
-I want to explain the evidence that supports these facts all the while making it an interesting historical essay.
+The message I convey to my audience is strictly factual, interwoven with storytelling.
+I will try to preserve their lives as they were and how they were viewed during that time period.
+I want to explain the evidence that supports these facts while making it an interesting historical essay.

 Essay

-The most successful prostitutes eventually became holders of brothels themselves and as such bought land and buildings, and some even financed the construction of irrigation systems and railways.
-To grow up to the status of madam, of course, not everyone could manage, but when it was possible Matty Silks, who started as a street prostitute, by the age of 19 already owned her institution in Denver, this is 1876 (Barnhart, 1979).
-For visitors in the living room brothel played a real symphony orchestra!
+The most successful prostitutes eventually became holders of brothels and bought land and buildings; some even financed the construction of irrigation systems and railways.
+To grow up to the status of madam, of course, not everyone could manage, but when it was possible Matty Silks, who started as a street prostitute, by the age of 19 already owned her institution in Denver, 1876 (Barnhart, 1979), for visitors in the living room brothel played a real symphony orchestra!
 Later, Silks opened three more brothels and kept a stable of racehorses.
 Thirdly, the status of a public woman proudly and even brazenly contradicted the patriarchal way of life, in which the woman’s place is in the kitchen.
-It was the prostitutes who invented a lot of dance movements that would later become common, used decorative cosmetics, which no girl from a good family could conceive of, openly and on an equal footing with men played gambling (and won).
+It was the prostitutes who invented a lot of dance movements that would later become common and used decorative cosmetics, which no girl from a good family could conceive of, openly and on an equal footing with men who played gambling (and won).
 But the most incredible is the contribution of the owners of brothels too, as we would put it today (Von Staden, 1949).
 Anna Wilson, “Queen of the Demigod of Omaha,” bequeathed to the city a mansion that became an ambulance hospital.

-The institution enjoyed great success – and not only because of the lack of competition.
-Here, for example, how Molly took a bath, timed the presentation (and this was exactly the view) to the days of large payments in the mines and accompanied by great advertising.
-She gathered the guests in her yard, pulled out a bathtub and filled it with water.
-“The boys” threw coins into the tub, and when the bottom was completely covered by them, Molly undressed and climbed into the tub, where she sat chatting with admiring public about all sorts of trifles and exchanging obscene jokes.
+The institution enjoyed great success – not only because of the lack of competition.
+Here, for example, how Molly took a bath, timed the presentation (which was exactly the view) to the days of large payments in the mines, and was accompanied by great advertising.
+She gathered the guests in her yard, pulled out a bathtub, and filled it with water.
+“The boys” threw coins into the tub, and when they completely covered the bottom, Molly undressed and climbed into the tub, where she sat chatting with the admiring public about all sorts of trifles and exchanging obscene jokes.
 As a special privilege, and for a special fee, I allowed some nice prospector to rub his back.
-In her free time, Molly helped the needy: she fed, treated, consoled and even saved the city when the smallpox epidemic began in it (Barnhart, 1979).
+In her free time, Molly helped the needy: she fed, treated, consoled, and even saved the city when the smallpox epidemic began (Barnhart, 1979).

 The golden age of prostitution in the West was short-lived, as, indeed, the golden age of the Wild West itself.
-In the early twentieth century, the boom associated with the development of new lands and fabulous enrichments in silver mines went into decline.
-Demographic imbalances were smoothed out, law and order reigned.
-On brothels and “individuals” began to press, pushing to the social bottom, and then completely banned.
-Prostitution, of course, has not gone anywhere (and will never go away), but nothing romantic or heroic in it is left remained only the memory, several names of women who went down in history due to beauty, a wise soul, a bright fate or all this taken together.
+In the early twentieth century, the boom associated with developing new lands and fabulous enrichments in silver mines declined.
+Demographic imbalances were smoothed out, and law and order reigned.
+Brothels “individuals” began to press, pushing to the social bottom, and then completely banned.
+Prostitution, of course, has not gone anywhere (and will never go away), but nothing romantic or heroic in it is left remaining only the memory, several names of women who went down in history due to beauty, a wise soul, a bright fate or all this taken together.
 Her real name is Maggie Hall.
-She was born in Dublin in a good family and received an excellent education for those times (Spude, 2005).
-At the age of 20 in search of adventure went to conquer America and first settled in New York, but there such as she was a car and a small cart.
+She was born in Dublin into a good family and received an excellent education for those times (Spude, 2005).
+At the age of 20 in search of adventure, she went to conquer America and first settled in New York, but there such as she was a car and a small cart.
 Maggie, changing her name to a more sonorous Molly, barely got a job as a waitress in a bar, where she met a man named Berdan, the scion of the wealthy parents who kept him (Clapp, 1949).
-They married secretly, for Berdan was afraid, as if dad, after learning about the misalliance, did not remove him from the allowance.
+They married secretly, for Berdan feared that Dad would not remove him from the allowance after learning about the misalliance.
 I was not afraid in vain: my father did find out and refused to finance me.
 Molly wanted to return to the bar, but her husband had other kinds on her.
-It’s easy to guess which: the people started to sell wife (Degler, 1984).
+It’s easy to guess which: the people started to sell wives (Degler, 1984).

 The Catholic priest refused the poor thing in forgiving her sins, and she fled to the West, where she continued to sin, although she was now working for herself, not for her husband-gigolo.
 In 1884 – Molly was 31 years old – she read in a newspaper about a gold mine discovered in Murray, Idaho, and went there.
 On the train, Molly met another famous courtesan of those times, Desperate Jane.
-The ladies judged that together they would be cramped in the same town.
+The ladies judged that they would be cramped together in the same town.
 They divided spheres of influence, Molly drove, as she planned, to Murray, and Jane returned to her home in Dakota.
-To do the last part of the journey where the railway was no longer there, Molly bought a horse and joined the train.
+To do the last part of the journey, Molly bought a horse and joined the train when the railway was no longer there.
 Along the way, a heavy snowfall began.
 One woman, walking on foot with a small child, began to freeze, fall behind and fall.
 Molly pulled her furs out of the trunks and ordered the cartload to go further, and she stayed with this woman and the baby in a roadside hut that served as a shelter where they spent the night in fur coats, and the next day they reached Murray, where they could no longer see them alive.
-A young Irishman with a spark in his eyes asked the beautiful woman what her name was.
+A young Irishman with a spark in his eyes asked the beautiful woman her name.
 “Molly Berdan,” she replied.
 “Oh, Molly Bi-Dam!” – He exclaimed, not having heard (play of words: it turned out “Molly Bud-Ty-Cursed”).
 Molly opened the brothel (Clapp, 1949).

 People were frightened away at home, and then Molly assembled a city meeting, where she screamed at the cowardly inhabitants (Hapke, 1989).
 Some people felt ashamed.
-At least when Molly and her “girls” broke away from the usual classes, re-qualified as nurses, they were joined by the only doctor in the city, and O’Rourke, the Irishman, whose light hand she was called Molly Thou, Cursed, and later others.
-They defeated the field hospital, where patients were brought and treated them all that was at hand.
+At least when Molly and her “girls” broke away from the usual classes, and were re-qualified as nurses, they were joined by the only doctor in the city and O’Rourke, the Irishman, whose light hand she was called Molly Thou, Cursed, and later others.
+They defeated the field hospital, where patients were brought and treated all that was at hand.
 Moli worked from morning till night, forgetting to eat and change, falling fatigued, and ignoring the cold.
 And the epidemic retreated.
 But Molly herself became sick with tuberculosis and died in January 1888 at the age of 35.
 Even after death, the Catholic Church, from which she was excommunicated in New York, did not agree to release her sins, and a Methodist priest visited Molly on a deathbed.
-On the day of the funeral, all the entertainment establishments were closed in the city.
+On the day of the funeral, all the entertainment establishments in the city were closed.
 At the funeral, several thousand people gathered.
 Dying, Molly asked to knock out on her gravestone her real name – Maggie Hall, which was done.
-But still in the few surviving salutes of Murray sing songs about Molly B-Dam – a prostitute with a heart of gold (Hapke, 1989).
-So that no one thinks that the life of public women of the gold rush times was a continuous holiday, and if there were tragedies, they are beautiful and heroic, like the story of Von Staden, some other time I will tell about the sex slaves (Degler, 1984).
+Still, in the few surviving salutes, Murray sings songs about Molly B-Dam, a prostitute with a heart of gold (Hapke, 1989).
+So, no one thinks that the life of public women of the gold rush times was a continuous holiday, and if there were tragedies, they are beautiful and heroic, like the story of Von Staden some other time I will talk about the sex slaves (Degler, 1984).

 Lou Graham funded the first public schools in Seattle.
-After the earthquake in 1906 in San Francisco, the Diamond Jesse Heyman, cooperating with other Madams was paid for food and clothing for the homeless.
+After the earthquake in 1906 in San Francisco, the Diamond Jesse Heyman, cooperating with other Madams paid for food and clothing for the homeless.
 And how much the income from corrupt love is richer by the sick fed hungry and built churches in small towns – and does not count.
 To the movement for civil rights, the benders also made a hand.
-Mary Ellen Pleasant, a quart-maker, a runaway slave from Georgia, in 1852 settled in San Francisco and very quickly gained not only wealth but also influence.
-Among the clients of her brothels were the strongmen of this world, and the colored ones who turned to her for help, Mama Pleasant not only fed but also arranged for work.
+Mary Ellen Pleasant, a quart-maker and a runaway slave from Georgia, 1852 settled in San Francisco and quickly gained wealth and influence.
+Among the clients of her brothels were the strongmen of this world and the colored ones who turned to her for help.
+Mama Pleasant not only fed but also arranged for work.
 She regularly donated large sums to the abolitionists and even fought in court against racial segregation in public transport (Clapp, 1949).

 In 1850, the population of California, not counting the Indians, 93% consisted of men.
 A census of the population of miners’ towns in the area of the silver mine of Comstock (Nevada) in 1860 registered 2,306 men and 30 women.
-You understand, with such demand, to the same solvent, any girl of easy virtue was doomed to a dizzying success, including commercial.
-And another factor is the frontier.
-Absolute freedom, police, official law, even religion, not to mention prejudices and proprieties are somewhere very far away, beyond brackets.
+You understand, with such demand for the same solvent, any girl of easy virtue was doomed to a dizzying success, including commercials.
+Another factor is the frontier.
+Absolute freedom, police, official law, and even religion, not to mention prejudices and proprieties are somewhere very far away, beyond brackets.
 As a result, prostitutes enjoyed as a matter, of course, many rights for which decent ladies only began to fight much, much later.
 First, prostitution until the beginning of the twentieth century remained the highest-paid of all the hiring jobs available to women (Gentry, 1964).
 For example, in the town of Helena (Montana), night butterflies earned an average of $ 223 per month, while the most expensive saleswoman – only $ 65.
-By the way, for comparison: male workers (carpenters, masons, etc.) received $ 90-100, bank clerks – $ 125.
-Secondly, if married women could not own property, then the “fallen” such problems were not.
+By the way, for comparison, male workers (carpenters, masons, etc.) received $ 90-100, bank clerks – $ 125.
+Secondly, if married women could not own property, then the “fallen” such problems would not exist.
 In the same Helena for the same period, women were given 20 bank loans secured by real estate.

 References